invinciblehackerrishi/invinciblehackerrishi.github.io/_posts/2021-5-5-Second-post-Obsidian.md

+layout: post
-This is a note saved from obsidian.
+title: This is a note saved from obsidian !